Allankw-dev/hospital--program/README.md

 # hospital--program
 A console-based Hospital Management System built in Java to demonstrate strong Object-Oriented Programming (OOP) principles, clean code structure, and real-world system simulation.

-This project simulates core hospital operations such as managing patients, doctors, and scheduling appointments..
+This project simulates core hospital operations such as managing patients, doctors, and scheduling appointments.

 📌 Project Overview